 The residency programme is closely linked to the courses and professional training programs offered by K3.
 The residency includes mentoring and dramaturgical, technical, and production related support.
 It moreover links the projects proposed by the choreographers in residence closely to the various on going programs of K3.

 The call for applications for the K3 Residency takes place annually in early summer for the residency starting in the following year.
-The application is only possible through the online form on the K3 homepage.
+The application is only possible through the online form on the K3 homepage, which will be activated during the application period and which contains e.g. questions concerning artistic background, motivation, and details on the artistic project being proposed for the residency.
 The application period, start and deadline, are announced in the K3 newsletter.

 In the season 2018/2019 Patricia C. Mai, Naïma Mazic and Reut Shemesh K3 are K3 choreographers in residence.
 On 06.12. as part of the Probebühne Eins, they will give a first insight into their work processes.
 The final productions will be presented as part of TanzHochDrei in March 2019.

 Patricia C. Mai (Hamburg) studied dance at the Royal Conservatory of Antwerp, the SNDO Amsterdam and Performance Studies at the University of Hamburg.
 The focus of her is the examination of the body as a central memory of memories.
 She presented her work at international festivals and more. in Israel, Belgium and Korea.